 - Spiritual Successor: Chris Connelly's new band Cocksure to Revolting Cocks.

 - Surprisingly Gentle Song: They once performed a surprisingly faithful acoustic cover of "Friend Of The Devil" by The Grateful Dead, as heard on the benefit album The Bridge School Concerts, Vol. 1 - it's one of the few times Al Jourgensen can be heard singing gently outside of the early synth pop material.

 - Take That:

-- Video Full OF Film Clips: the video for "What About Us?" is basically an extended version of their cameo in A.I.: Artificial Intelligence.
-Oddly, the song wasn't even on the A.I. soundtrack itself, so the video was really promoting the Greatest Hits Album Greatest Fits.
+- Video Full Of Film Clips: The video for "What About Us?" is basically an extended version of their cameo in A.I.: Artificial Intelligence, wherein they appeared playing the song.
+Oddly, "What About Us?" wasn't even on the A.I. soundtrack itself, so the video was really promoting the Greatest Hits Album Greatest Fits.

 - Vocal Dissonance: Ex-vocalist and keyboardist Chris Connelly was rail-thin and almost effeminate in appearance◊ with a baritone voice.

 - Vocal Evolution: Al initially used a Fake Brit accent; when The Land of Rape and Honey was recorded, he introduced his trademark and influential distorted screaming vocals.

 - Vomit Indiscretion Shot: Found in the "Just One Fix" video.